Technology Venture Creation (ELEC5701)

 This unit of study prepares graduating students with insight and skills in how to turn a concept into a high technology startup company.
-The class will provide students with knowledge, practical experience and frameworks to assist in evaluating the market for a technology product or service, the design & viability of business models around it, the formulation of a funding-reading business plan & financials, capital raising options & process, venture capital, building distribution channels, intellectual property protection, putting together an A-grade management team, term sheets & funding documentation, technology sales models and going global.
+The class will provide students with knowledge, practical experience and frameworks to assist in evaluating the market for a technology product or service, the design and viability of business models around it, the formulation of a funding-reading business plan and financials, capital raising options and process, venture capital, building distribution channels, intellectual property protection, putting together an A-grade management team, term sheets and funding documentation, technology sales models and going global.
 We will look at real world case studies of successful technology companies (and flame outs).
 Does Twitter have a viable business model?
 Will Facebook eat its lunch?
 Is YouTube just burning cash?
 Will Google rule the world?

 Be warned that a serious commitment will be required in developing the concept into a viable business plan.
 The outcome, however, will be very rewarding to those students interested in starting the next Google.

 This course is taught by instructors experienced in technology startups and venture capital.
 The course will include a number of guest lectures by industry.

 Our courses that offer this unit of study

 - Bachelor of Computer Science and Technology (Honours)